 - Supporting monthly Congressional Oversight Training programs for House and Senate staff

 - Assisting with some administrative activities including preparations for meetings, data entry, and event setup

 - An interest in good government and a commitment to non-partisanship

 - Excellent writing skills and prior research experience

 - Ability to apply superb attention to detail

 - Ability to maintain the highest degree of confidentiality regarding all aspects of work at all times

-The investigative internship will be based in our Washington, DC office and require a commitment of 40 hours per week during normal office hours.
-We offer compensation ($12.50/hour) to interns who cannot receive school credit or outside funding for their internship experience.
+The investigative internship is based in our Washington, DC office and requires a commitment of 30 hours per week during normal office hours.
+We offer compensation ($14.50/hour) to interns who cannot receive school credit or outside funding for their internship experience.